mlua-rs/rlua/README.md

   * If you can cause UB at all with `rlua` without typing the word "unsafe", this is absolutely 100% a bug.
-  * If your code panics with a message that contains the string "rlua internal error", this is a bug.
+  * If your program panics with a message that contains the string "rlua internal error", this is a bug.
   * The above is true even for the internal panic about running out of stack space!
 There are a few ways to generate normal script errors by running out of stack, but if you encounter a *panic* based on running out of stack, this